 Why do we need a Prime Vendor System?

-Stock-outs of medicines affect quality of care and discourage patients to enrol in the Community Health Fund (CHF) and other insurance schemes.
+Stock-outs of medicines affect quality of care and discourage patients to attend health facilities and to enrol in the Community Health Fund (CHF) and other insurance schemes.
 Medical Stores Department (MSD) is the backbone for public medicines supply in Tanzania.
 But they face challenges in filling orders of health facilities.